Smith Hollow Farm

 I woke up this past Saturday morning unprepared for the day.
 My daughter, who is three years old, had another awful night of sleep.
 (I feel like we will never get this sleep thing under control, but that is for another blog.)
 I am not someone that functions well on very little sleep.
 As I listened, I heard my husband preparing breakfast downstairs and my ordinarily delightful children squabble over something trivial.
 I felt the dread of a very long day coming on.

 My husband was taking my 5-year-old son to his first UNC-CH football game.
 My son was brimming with excitement and anticipation.
 I promised my daughter earlier that week that we would do something fun while they were gone.
 I had mentioned a pumpkin patch without much thought.
 She had no idea what a pumpkin patch was.
-We did not do any fall-type events the year before due to the uncertainties of Covid, and she would not have remembered anything from the year that she was one.
+We did not do any fall-type events the year before due to the uncertainties of Covid.
+She would not have remembered anything from the year that she was one.
 But, she did indeed remember me telling her we were going to a pumpkin patch, and although she had no idea what this was, she was determined that pumpkins were on the agenda for the day.

 We waved goodbye to my husband and son, and I dragged myself back inside.
 Hair a mess, at least one coffee short, and not at all prepared to spend the day with my very vibrant and opinionated threenager.
 My daughter asked when we were leaving.
 I gave her a list of things we needed to do before going, hoping this would convince her just to stay home: Mommy needed a coffee, breakfast, and a shower; she needed to get dressed and pick out some snacks.
 (Yes, we make snacks accessible for my kids.
 Yes, another questionable parenting decision.)